In an online project, you manage the entire life of each document in the Translations pane of the memoQ online project window.

 - Open in WebTrans (Online Project ribbon): Select a document, then click this command to open the document in WebTrans, which opens in your web browser.
 You can view the document and edit it, without checking out a local copy of the project.
 Once in WebTrans, you can click the WebTrans link in the browser window.
 That will open the Online tasks page, and you can continue working in WebTrans.

-- Export (choose path) [on the Documents ribbon: Click the bottom of the Export icon, and choose Export (choose path)]: Exports the translation of the selected document or documents.
-For one document, a Save as window opens.
-For two or more documents, the Export (Choose Path) window opens.
+- Export (dialog) (Online Project ribbon, opens from Export): Exports the translation of the selected document or documents.
+For each document, memoQ will open a Save as window.
+You need to choose a folder and a name for each translated document.
 If a document has errors, memoQ displays a warning, and does not export the document.

-- Export (stored path) [on the Documents ribbon: Click the bottom of the Export icon, and choose Export (stored path)]: Exports the translation of the selected documents to a pre-set location.
+- Export (stored path) (Online Project ribbon, opens from Export): Exports the translation of the selected documents to a pre-set location.
 For each document, this location is shown in the Export path column.
 If a document has errors, memoQ displays a warning, and does not export the document.

 - Statistics (Statistics/Preparation ribbon): Counts segments, words, and characters over the entire project or for the selected documents.
 Checks the source documents against the translation memories and LiveDocs corpora of the project, and counts the matches.
 (This is called analysis.)
 When you click Statistics, the Statistics window opens.
 To learn more, see Help about the Statistics window.